Dog Bite Lawyers in Florida

-Many people believe that dog bites only come from breeds such as pit bulls and rottweilers; however, many animal injuries may come from breeds such as Labradors, Golden Retrievers, and even Poodles.
+Many people believe that dog bites only come from breeds such as pit bulls and Rottweilers; however, many animal injuries may come from breeds such as Labradors, Golden Retrievers, and even Poodles.
 They may also come from other exotic pets, including rare lizards, snakes, and primates.
-If you have been injured by a dog bite or other animal, a dog bite injury lawyers at Burnetti, P.A. may be able to help you receive compensation for medical bills and lost wages.
+If you have been injured by a dog bite or other animal, a Florida dog bite injury lawyer at Burnetti, P.A. may be able to help you receive compensation for medical bills and lost wages.

 A dog bite can be a serious and traumatic event, especially if the victim is a child.
 Attacks may cause physical injuries, including puncture wounds or deep lacerations that require stitches.
 The most vicious dog bites can cause lifelong injuries, and may even lead to death.

-Did you incur dog bite injuries in Lakeland, FL?
+Did you incur dog bite injuries in Florida?
 You may be entitled to compensation for your injuries and related losses.
-The best way to find out what your rights are is to consult a Lakeland personal injury attorney.
+The best way to find out what your rights are is to consult a Florida personal injury attorney.
 Reviewing Florida dog bite laws should help as well.

 Florida Dog Bite Laws

 Under Florida law, in order to obtain compensation after a dog bite, you should prove:

 Section 767.04 holds dog owners liable when their animal bites and injures someone.
 Under this section, there is no need to prove that the dog was dangerous.
 However, the claimant cannot have contributed to the bite and injuries in any way.

 You cannot claim compensation under this section if: